presents

 - w/ midfoot collapse, reduction is often carried out by bone resection in addition to soft tissue release;

-- as noted by RM Marks et al 1998, a plate applied to the plantar (tension side) of the medial forefoot gives sturdier fixation than screw fixation constructs;
+- Marks RM et al (1998), a plate applied to plantar (tension side) of medial forefoot gives sturdier fixation than screw fixation constructs;

-- in the report by Simon et al JBJS 2000, the authors studied the use of arthrodesis of the tarsal-metatarsal area for the treatment of Eichenholtz stage-I Charcot
+- Simon, et al (2000), the authors studied the use of arthrodesis of the tarsal-metatarsal area for the treatment of Eichenholtz

 - 14 patients underwent ORIF and bone grafting to the TMT region;